TheoDgb/URLCustomDiscs/README.md

 - Set the correct ownership to make changes in /var/www/html/: <br>
   `sudo chown -R <your_user>:<your_user> /var/www/html`
 - Download the URLCustomDiscsPack.zip server resource pack and place it in the /var/www/html/ directory.
-- Reset the ownership for www-data to ensure the web server can access the files:
+- Reset the ownership for www-data to ensure the HTTP server can access the files:
   `sudo chown -R www-data:www-data /var/www/html`
 - Restart Apache, then try to download the server resource pack with this URL: <br>
   [http://your_public_ip:80/URLCustomDiscsPack.zip]()

-Your **personal local web server** now works with a locally-hosted Minecraft server.
+Your **personal local HTTP server** now works with a locally-hosted Minecraft server.
 <details>
 <summary><b>Extra steps for an online-hosted Minecraft server (Apache server on Linux)</b></summary>